-Thank you to Bill Tucker for much of the above article which I have adapted here.
+Thank you to Bill Tucker for much of his research for the above article which I have adapted here.
 Bill can be found at: http://www.eft-and-pranic-healing.com/

 Dr Robert Scaer, Peter Levine Phd, Stephen Porges Phd, Dr Mathew Friedman, Pat Ogden Phd, Allan Schore Phd, Dr Diane Poole Heller

 Stay connected with news and updates!